-- Operating Ratio at or above 25% - Operating Reserve at least 1 month - Growth in Cost per Service Hour at or below the rate of inflation - Debt Service Coverage - Sales & Use Tax Revenue (between 10% and 15%) allocated to Capital Improvement on an annual basis - Capital Maintenance Outlay to Capital Expansion will be a minimum of 75% to a maximum of 90%.
+- Operating Ratio at or above 25% - Operating Reserve at least 1 month - Growth in Cost per Service Hour at or below the rate of inflation - Debt Service Coverage of 1.5 - Sales & Use Tax Revenue (between 10% and 15%) allocated to Capital Improvement on an annual basis - Capital Maintenance Outlay to Capital Expansion will be a minimum of 75% to a maximum of 90%.

 In addition to the elimination of two policy objectives, RTA established reserve funding.
-The volatility of fuel prices and the impact of the Great Recession of 2008-2009 have shown that establishing reserves to help offset the impact of future significant financial disruptions would be especially valuable and prudent.
+The volatility of fuel prices, hospitalization costs and the impact of the Great Recession of 2008-2009 have shown that establishing reserves to help offset the impact of future significant financial disruptions would be especially valuable and prudent.
+In December 2012, a fourth Operating Reserve for replacement of rolling stock was added.
 As such, the new policies authorize:

 - Operating Reserves

-- Reserve for Fuel
+- o Reserve for Fuel

-- Reserve for Compensated Absences
+- o Reserve for Compensated Absences

 - Reserve for Hospitalization

+- Reserve for Rolling Stock Replacement